SolidLabResearch/miravi-a-linked-data-viewer/README.md

 The development version might be tested repeatedly during development.

+Both the production version and the development version are tested from a non-empty path in the base URL.

 ### Testing the production version

 1. Build the production version of the Web application and serve it: